 Lavery’s idea that ‘the family home‘ would render the ideas of queer theory ‘unthinkable’ is both ageist and absurd.
 Lavery is fast approaching forty, so seems a pretty weird candidate to be waving the ‘don’t trust your parents’ banner.
 Blogging about Viagra and erections, telling girls – no, not even when you do it ironically- to ‘tuck a corner (of a shawl) into your pussy’ and calling pro-LGB organisations ‘transphobic’ does not make you edgy or revolutionary.
 Nor does dressing ‘like the mignonne bitch of my autogynephilic dreams’ exempt you from the trundle of time’s winged chariot hot on your kitten heels.

 A parent might be forgiven for concern about Lavery’s desire for secret Zoom chats with their newly-flown-the-nest offspring.
 Indeed it’s not unreasonable to consider the idea of queer theory unhealthy or dangerous, advocating as it does for the normalisation of medication and modification of body parts to closer comply with conventional social stereotypes.
-It’s more likely that your average parent would find it pretentious and downright bloody stupid to be honest, but ‘unthinkable’?
+Not to mention its links to advocating for incest and paedophilia.
+Bemused?
+Derek Jensen’s ‘Queer Theory Paedophilia Jeopardy‘ short video will give you a starting place.
+It’s more likely that your average parent would find some aspects of Queer Theory pretentious and downright bloody stupid to be honest, but ‘unthinkable’?
 I think not.

 Which brings us to ‘might expose them to harm’.
 Lavery teaches in the States, so things may be different there.
 In the UK students pay for their accommodation for a full year whether they’re living there or not.